Ahmed3lmallah/ng-in-viewport-tutorial/README.md

 ## Using the Directive

 The directive should be added automatically to the list of imports in the module corresponding to your component since we used the Angular CLI, so we can use the directive with any element that we wish to observe.
 We simply use `(appInViewport)` to use the directive and listen to events emitted from it.
-Optionally, we can specifiy the `inViewportOptions`.
+Optionally, we can specify the `inViewportOptions`.
 It accepts a JSON string in the following format: `'{ &quot;threshold&quot;: [threshold value] }'`

 * Note: in HTML, double quotes are escaped by `&quot;`